Palladium: Palladium(II)

 Palladium(II) chloride is the principal starting material for other palladium compounds.
 It arises by the reaction of palladium with chlorine.
 It is used to prepare heterogeneous palladium catalysts such as palladium on barium sulfate, palladium on carbon, and palladium chloride on carbon.
 Solutions of PdCl2 in nitric acid react with acetic acid to give palladium(II) acetate, also a versatile reagent.
 PdCl2 reacts with ligands (L) to give square planar complexes of the type PdCl2L2.
-One example of such complexes is the benzonitrile derivative PdCl2(PhCN)2.
+One example of such complexes is the benzonitrile derivative link=Bis(benzonitrile)palladium dichloride|PdCl2(PhCN)2.

-PdCl2 + 2 L → PdCl2L2 (L = PhCN, PPh_{3}, NH_{3}, etc.)
+PdCl2 + 2 L → PdCl2L2 (L = PhCN, link=Triphenylphosphine|PPh3, link=Ammonia|NH3, etc.)

 The complex bis(triphenylphosphine)palladium(II) dichloride is a useful catalyst.